Uganda: UgandaKids in Adjumani

 Background

 Adjumani is one of the poorest and least developed regions in Uganda due to its geographical location and conflict-filled past.
-The road to the next largest town is currently being upgraded.
+The road to the next largest town has been upgraded recently.
 However, the electricity and water supply is still desolate and access to medical care is very limited.
 Employment opportunities are scarce.
 Most inhabitants live from subsistence farming, fishing and the sale of charcoal that they produce themselves.
 Despite the region’s political stability since 2006, the people of Adjumani are in many respects worse off than those in other parts of Uganda.

 Wars and refugee movements, deficient infrastructure and poverty have all influenced the social system drastically.
 Alcoholism and household violence are symptoms of this.
 Educational opportunities are rare.
 Orphans and children from the poorest families find it particularly hard to gain access to schooling.
 While it is true that state schools do not charge direct fees, there are other expenses connected with school that exclude the poorest segment of the population from sending their children to a state school.
 Thus the project UgandaKids gives the underprivileged children of Adjumani a chance to escape their difficult social situation.